Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Training of the ACE for carbon

 \subsection{Training}

-Training a carbon potential for an optimal balance between accuracy and transferability is more challenging than for many other materials.
+Training a carbon potential for an optimal balance between accuracy and transferability is more challenging than most other elemental systems.
 The potential must simultaneously reproduce minute energy differences between the most stable phases and allotropes while being able to capture large energy changes associated with breaking and re-arrangement of the strong directional covalent bonds that occur during phase transformations or in the vicinity of structural defects.

-During the ACE training, we employed a hierarchical optimization strategy implemented in the \PM code that sequentially adds more basis functions.
+For ACE training, we employed a hierarchical optimization strategy implemented in the \PM code that sequentially adds basis functions in predefined steps.
 The radial basis functions represented by exponentially-scaled Chebshev polynomials were also included in the optimization.
 Structures with low cohesive energies (3 eV above the ground state) were assigned higher weights in the loss function.
 The employed training dataset together with the input for the \PM code is provided in the supplementary material~\cite{suppl}.

-The presented ACE parametrization comprises of 488 basis functions with terms up to the fifth body order, which is sufficient to attain an outstanding overall accuracy while remaining computationally very efficient.
-As shown on the feature curve in Fig.~\ref{fig:timing_n_funcs}(a), the accuracy can be further improved by the increasing number of basis functions~\cite{pace_bochkarev_PhysRevMaterials.6.013804}, while the scaling of the computational time, shown in Fig.~\ref{fig:timing_n_funcs}(b), remains linear~\cite{PACE_Lysogorskiy2021}.
+The presented ACE parametrization comprises of 488 basis functions containing terms up to the fifth body order, which is sufficient to attain an outstanding overall accuracy while remaining computationally efficient.
+As shown {for the test fit feature curve} in Fig.~\ref{fig:timing_n_funcs}(a), the accuracy can be further improved by increasing the number of basis functions~\cite{pace_bochkarev_PhysRevMaterials.6.013804}, while the scaling of the computational time, shown in Fig.~\ref{fig:timing_n_funcs}(b), remains linear~\cite{PACE_Lysogorskiy2021}.
+The breakdown of RMSEs for different categories predicted by the largest potential with 1950 functions is given in Table S2 in the supplementary material~\cite{suppl}.